Johann Andre Forfang of Norway won the final qualification of the 2017/18 World Cup season on Thursday in Planica (SLO).

 The day went even worse for Ski Flying World Champion Daniel Andre Tande who finished 41st and narrowly failed to make the cut for the competition This means that his hopes to win the Ski Flying World Cup, in which he is currently third, are over.
 Piotr Zyla, Mackenzie Boyd-Clowes, Domen Prevc and Andreas Wellinger also failed to qualify.

-The competition in Garmisch-Partenkirchen will start on Monday at 2 pm CET (trial round at 12:30 pm CET).
+This weekend's first competition will start on Friday at 3 pm CET (trial round: 2 pm CET).